Tunisian campaign: Command changes

 Nehring, considered by most to be an excellent commander, had continually infuriated his superiors with outspoken critiques.
-He was "replaced" when the command was renamed the 5th Panzer Army and Colonel-General Hans-Jürgen von Arnim arrived in Tunis unannounced on 8 December, to assume command.
+He was "replaced" when the command was renamed the 5th Panzer Army and Colonel-General Hans-Jürgen von Arnim arrived, unannounced, on 8 December to assume command.
 The Army consisted of the composite von Broich battlegroup in the Bizerte area, the 10th Panzer Division in the centre before Tunis and the 1st Infantry Division "Superga" on the southern flank, but Hitler had told Arnim that the army would grow to three mechanised and three motorised divisions.
-The Allies had tried to prevent the Axis build up with substantial air and sea forces but Tunis and Bizerte were only 120 mi from the ports and airfields of western Sicily, 180 mi from Palermo and 300 mi from Naples, making it very difficult to intercept Axis transports which had the benefit of substantial air cover.
+The Allies had tried to prevent the Axis build up with substantial air and sea forces but Tunis and Bizerte were only 120 mi from the ports and airfields of western Sicily, 180 mi from Palermo, and 300 mi from Naples, making it very difficult to intercept Axis transports, which had the benefit of substantial air cover.
 From mid-November 1942 to January 1943, 243,000 men and 856000 LT of supplies and equipment arrived in Tunisia by sea and air.

 General Eisenhower transferred further units from Morocco and Algeria eastward into Tunisia.
 In the north, the British First Army, over the next three months, received three more British divisions, the 1st, 4th, and 46th Infantry Divisions, joining the 6th Armoured and 78th Infantry Divisions.
 By late March the British IX Corps HQ (Lieutenant-General John Crocker) had arrived to join the British V Corps (Lieutenant-General Charles Allfrey) in commanding the expanded army.
 On their right flank, the basis of a two-division French XIX Corps (General Alphonse Juin) was assembling.

 In the south was the US II Corps (Major General Lloyd Fredendall), consisting of the 1st and 34th Infantry Divisions and the 1st Armored Division (although the 34th Division was attached to the British IX Corps to the north).
 Giraud refused to have the French XIX Corps under the command of the British First Army and so they, along with the US II Corps, remained under command of Allied Force Headquarters (AFHQ).
 New forward airfields were built to improve air support.
 The Americans also began bases in Algeria and Tunisia, to form a large forward base at Maknassy, on the eastern edge of the Atlas Mountains, well placed to cut off the Panzerarmee in the south from Tunis and the Fifth Panzer Army in the north.